 04 of 08

 Self-adhesive hangers are foam-backed devices that stick to a wall by peeling off the back protective coating to reveal the adhesive.
-They come in a variety of types: tiny hooks, picture hangers, broom hooks, utility hooks.
+They come in a variety of types, including tiny hooks, picture hangers, broom hooks, and utility hooks.

 05 of 08